vortexmakes/rkh-examples/parameterized-sm.eclipse-cdt/README.md

 ![pulse-counter-state-machine](images/pulsecounter.png)

-Instead, pulse counters called `PulseCounters` are components of a container active object called `PulseCounterMgr`.
+Instead, pulse counters called `PulseCounter` are components of a container active object called `PulseCounterMgr`.
 The container is entirely responsible for its components.
 In particular, it must explicitly trigger initial transitions in all components as well as explicitly dispatch events to its